elbywan/zap/README.md

 # Using pnpm-flavored filters (see: https://pnpm.io/filtering)
 zap i -F "./libs/**" -F ...@my/package...[origin/develop] zap i -w add pkg

+## Scripts can be scoped too

+# Run a single script in the current workspace.
+zap run my-script
+# Run scripts in all workspaces in parallel.
+# Will use topological ordering by default: dependencies will run first.
+zap -r run test
+# …or omit the "run" argument.
+zap -r test
+# Scope to the dependencies of a specific workspace, and pack the output.
+zap -F "my_app^..." --deferred-output run build
+# Disregard the topological ordering and run the scripts in parallel.
+zap run --parallel -r build
 ```

 - **[Overrides](https://docs.npmjs.com/cli/v9/configuring-npm/package-json?v=true#overrides) / [Package Extensions](https://pnpm.io/package_json#pnpmpackageextensions)**